War of 1812: Creek War

 In 1813, Creek warriors attacked Fort Mims and killed 400 to 500 people.
 The massacre became a rallying point for Americans.

 Before 1813, the war between the Creeks, or Muscogee, had been largely an internal affair sparked by the ideas of Tecumseh farther north in the Mississippi Valley.
 A faction known as the Red Sticks, so named for the colour of their war sticks, had broken away from the rest of the Creek Confederacy, which wanted peace with the United States.
 The Red Sticks were allied with Tecumseh, who had visited the Creeks about a year before 1813 and encouraged greater resistance to the Americans.
 The Creek Nation was a trading partner of the United States, actively involved with British and Spanish trade as well.
 The Red Sticks as well as many southern Muscogee people like the Seminole had a long history of alliance with the British and Spanish empires.
 This alliance helped the North American and European powers protect each other's claims to territory in the south.

 On 27 July the Red Sticks were returning from Pensacola with a pack train filled with trade goods and arms when they were attacked by Americans who made off with their goods.
 On 30 August 1813, in retaliation for the raid, the Red Sticks, led by chiefs of the Creeks Red Eagle and Peter McQueen, attacked Fort Mims north of Mobile, the only American-held port in the territory of West Florida.
 The attack on Fort Mims resulted in the deaths of 400 refugee settlers, all butchered and scalped, including women and children, and became an ideological rallying point for the Americans.
 It prompted the state of Georgia and the Mississippi militia to immediately take major action against Creek offensives.

 The Red Sticks chiefs gained power in the east along the Alabama River, Coosa River and Tallapoosa River in the Upper Creek territory.
-By contrast, the Lower Creek, who lived along the Chattahoochee River, generally opposed the Red Sticks and wanted to remain allied to the U.S. Indian agent Benjamin Hawkins recruited Lower Creek to aid the 6th Military District under General Thomas Pinckney and the state militias against the Red Sticks.
+By contrast, the Lower Creek, who lived along the Chattahoochee River, generally opposed the Red Sticks and wanted to remain allied to the US Indian agent Benjamin Hawkins recruited Lower Creek to aid the 6th Military District under General Thomas Pinckney and the state militias against the Red Sticks.
 The United States combined forces were 5,000 troops from East and West Tennessee, with about 200 indigenous allies.
 At its peak, the Red Stick faction had 4,000 warriors, only a quarter of whom had muskets.